There are many ways to include Blanchet House in your estate planning.

 The Founders Legacy Society (FLS) was created to honor the many generous individuals and families who make planned gifts from their estates to Blanchet House.

-- If you have provided for Blanchet House in a planned gift, but have not yet informed us, please email email@example.com.
+If you have provided for Blanchet House in a planned gift, but have not yet informed us, please contact Kristi South at 503-241-4340 ext.
+103 or email email@example.com.
 You will receive a letter welcoming and confirming your membership in the society.

 Benefits of Membership